-Take a country boat to the mid-stream Peacock Island to see its population of Golden Langur monkeys before re-embarking the ABN Chairdew and cruising for about an hour and a half upstream to Kurua on the north bank.
+Take a country boat to the mid-stream Peacock Island to see its population of Golden Langur monkeys before re-embarking the ABN Charaidew and cruising for about an hour and a half upstream to Kurua on the north bank.

 Cruise upstream past jungle-covered hills, and turn into the Mayong River.
-Then cruise in your country boat for a kilometre or two to the roadhead from where you drive to Pobitora Wildlife Sanctuary.
+Then cruise in your country boat for a kilometre or two to the road-head from where you drive to Pobitora Wildlife Sanctuary.
 This small park has a dense population of the Asian one-horned rhinoceros.
-Spot some of these amazing armoured beasts on a jeep safari in Pobitora Wildlife Sanctuary.
+Spot some of these amazing armored beasts on a jeep safari in Pobitora Wildlife Sanctuary.
 You'll leave on a five-hour drive to Kaziranga National Park, where you stay at the superbly situated and very comfortable Diphlu River Lodge, that looks across the Park.

-Kaziranga is a World Heritage site and with a population of well over 1,500 One-horned Rhinoceroses, is the best place in the world to see these beasts.
+Kaziranga is a World Heritage Site and with a population of well over 1,500 One-horned Rhinoceroses, is the best place in the world to see these beasts.
 There are also good populations of Tigers, Wild Elephants, Sambars, Swamp Deer, Hog Deer, Wild Pigs, and many other species.